Blog

 If you use WordPress, plugins like Yoast SEO or Rank Math can automatically create and update your sitemap.
 For other website builders, you can use online tools to generate a sitemap file and upload it as /sitemap.xml.

-Cursor clicking submit button to add rental website
+Clicking submit button for rental website sitemap

 This ensures Google can index your important pages and keep your site updated in search results.
 Make sure to update your sitemap whenever pages are added or removed to keep it accurate and effective.